In-Person Therapy in Denver | Online Therapy Across CO, NV & NH

 Post-Traumatic Stress Disorder (PTSD) can impact every aspect of your life.
 People with PTSD may experience intrusive thoughts, flashbacks, hypervigilance, emotional numbing, irritability, or sleep disturbances.
 Symptoms can vary in intensity and often fluctuate depending on triggers or reminders of the traumatic experience.
 Because these reactions aren’t always visible to others, it can feel isolating—but you don’t have to face this alone.

-It’s normal to respond to overwhelming events, but with PTSD, these reactions persist and interfere with daily life, affecting school, work, relationships, and your sense of self.
+It’s normal to respond to overwhelming events, but with PTSD, client experience emotional shutdown that persist and interfere with daily life, affecting school, work, relationships, and your sense of self.
 Without support, symptoms may worsen over time, increasing the risk of depression, other anxiety disorders, substance use, or suicidal thoughts.

 I approach PTSD with the understanding that mental health is as important as physical health—they influence each other, and both deserve attention.
 Just as you wouldn’t ignore a serious physical injury, your emotional wounds deserve care.
 In therapy, I provide a safe, supportive space to: